shakfu/fs4m/README.md

 ## Included Externals

-The project contains three externals:
+The project contains four externals:

-1. `fluidsynth_tilde` (Volker Böhm's reference implementation)
+1. `fluidsynth_tilde` (Volker Böhm's implementation, included only for reference)
-   - Located in `sources/thirdparty`
+   - Located in `source/thirdparty`
-   - Based on fluidsynth 1.0.8
+   - Based on reduced and modified fluidsynth 1.0.8
    - Special feature: self-contained compilation without external dependencies

-2. `fsm_tilde`
+   - Will not be modified further.

+2. `fm_tilde` -- the update
-   - Updated version of the original `fluidmax~` external for Max 8/9.
+   - Updated version of the original Norbert Schnell `fluidmax~` external for Max 8/9.
-   - Removes deprecated functions
+   - Removed and replaced deprecated functions
-   - Compatible with fluidsynth 2.4.4
+   - Changes to be make compatible with fluidsynth 2.4.4

-3. `fs4m_tilde`
+3. `fs4m_tilde` -- the rewrite
    - New implementation from scratch
+   - Based on fluidsynth 2.4.4
+   - Aiming for maximal feature coverage

+4. `fsm_tilde` -- the minimal rewrite
+   - New minimal implementation from scratch
-   - Used for testing fluidsynth 2.4.4 features
+   - Based on fluidsynth 2.4.4
-   - Simpler architecture
-   - Uses fluidsynth's builtin commands
+   - Hooks into fluidsynth's builtin command handling infrastructure

 ## Building and Development